France says Lebanese depositors may not get all their cash, minutes show

 The French Foreign Ministry had no immediate comment.

-A French diplomatic source said the talks were part of efforts to implement the economic road map for Lebanon.

-In addition to comments on deposits, Duquesne listed other measures needed, including the swift implementation of capital controls and bank consolidation in a country with 64 banks controlled by 32 groups.
+According to the minutes, Duquesne listed other measures needed, including the swift implementation of capital controls and bank consolidation in a country with 64 banks controlled by 32 groups.

 On restructuring Lebanon’s mountain of foreign and internal debt, Duquesne said a range of actions was needed.
 “There is no miracle solution,” he said.